Summer Camps

 Summer Camp Dates

-Week(end) Mini-Camp – COED Mini Adventure (6-10 yo) – July 5-7, 2024
+Mini-Camp – A Half-Week Mini Adventure for younger children (6-10 yo) – June 29-July 1, 2025

 This is one of the most fun weekends that we have at camp!
 With just two nights, this is a great introduction to overnight camp and tons of fun.
-They will have messages designed for their age brought by a camp pastor.
+They will have messages designed for their age.
+Parents will notice that this overlaps our traditional camp week this year.
+Age groups will be kept separated.
+Campers get to swim in the pool, climb the climbing wall, go canoeing, and have tons of fun!

 Day Camp Info and Dates